-Are you ready to clean up and clear out?
-And eat well in the process?
-Then join the pantry challenge starting January 1.
+Are you ready to clean up and clear out — and eat well in the process?
+Then join the Pantry Challenge starting January 1.
 We’ll be making the most of what we have so that we waste not, want not.

 We Americans are generally blessed with full refrigerators.
 Yet, in her fabulous book on home cooking, The Kitchen Counter Cooking School, Kathleen Flinn states, “as a country we collectively waste about 40 percent of the food produced for consumption.”
 Yikes!

 A pantry challenge is a focused, but limited, time to “eat from the pantry.”
 Rather than buying groceries like I normally would, I focus on what we already have.
 I build my menus around the ingredients I have as well as those I’ve been avoiding.

 Sometimes it’s the meal that is is cumbersome to prepare or something that I’ve been too lazy to be creative with.
-Squash, anyone?

 The pantry challenge helps me deal with those items — and teaches me not to buy it again or not to avoid it for so long.

 A pantry challenge can take many different forms and serve different purposes.
 It is basically the idea of cutting your grocery budget by a significant amount so that you can save money and use what you have.
 Sometimes this can be drastic; other times, it can be a chance to trim some fat from your budget.